-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of 1,410,000 shares from us at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
-If the underwriters exercise this option, each underwriter will be obligated, subject to specified conditions, to purchase a number of additional shares proportionate to that underwriter's initial purchase commitment as indicated in the table above.
-This option may be exercised only if the underwriters sell more shares than the total number set forth on the cover page of this prospectus.
+We have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to 791,250 additional shares at the public offering price, less the underwriting discounts and commissions cover over-allotments, if any.
+If the underwriters exercise this option, each underwriter will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional shares proportionate to that underwriter's initial amount reflected in the above table.